Heatstroke and Injury Prevention

 Australia routinely runs sun exposure and sunburn awareness campaigns, and workplaces often supply mitigation – hats, sunscreen, water, and shade resting areas.
-For about a quarter of the Australian workforce, who work in the sun, particularly people who work in the middle of the day are at increased risk for sun and heat exposure (SafeWork Australia, 2020).
+About a quarter of the Australian workforce, who work in the sun, particularly people who work in the middle of the day, are at increased risk for sun and heat exposure (SafeWork Australia, 2020).

 Usually, heatstroke and dehydration can be diagnosed clinically, with a check for these signs and symptoms.
 Scans or blood tests typically aren’t needed.